Mexico–Panama relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Consular Assistance (1928); Treaty on the Execution of Criminal Judgments (1979); Agreement on Cooperation to Combat Drug Trafficking and Drug Dependency (1995); Agreement on Air Transportation (1996); Agreement on Technical and Scientific Cooperation (1996); Agreement on Educational and Cultural Cooperation (1997); Treaty on Mutual Legal Assistance in Criminal Matters (1997); Agreement on Touristic Cooperation (2000); Agreement for Mutual Cooperation in the Exchange of Information regarding Financial Transactions carried out through Financial Institutions to Prevent, Detect and Combat Operations of Illegal Origin or Money Laundering (2002); Extradition Treaty (2004) and an Agreement to Avoid Double Taxation and Prevent Tax Evasion in Tax on Income (2010).

 Transportation

-There are direct flights between both nations with Copa Airlines.
+There are direct flights between both nations with Aeroméxico and Copa Airlines.